Zacatepec F.C.

-Zacatepec Fútbol Club is a Mexican professional football club based in Zacatepec, Morelos, that competes in Liga Premier, the third level division of Mexican football.

-Founded in 1948 as Club Social y Deportivo Zacatepec by workers of the Mexican sugar mill called Emiliano Zapata.
+Zacatepec Fútbol Club, is a professional football club based in Xochitepec, Morelos.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Mariano Matamoros.
+Founded in 1948 as Club Social y Deportivo Zacatepec by workers of the sugar mill Emiliano Zapata.
 Throughout its history it was also named as Promotora Deportiva Zacatepec SC, Zacatepec 1948, Zacatepec Siglo XXI and Club Atlético Zacatepec.
-The club was refounded on July 21, 2024 under its current name.

-Nicknamed Cañeros (sugarcane growers).
-Their colors are white and green (from sugar and sugarcane, respectively).
-Their uniform color is a white shirt with a big green line in the middle and white shorts and socks.
+The club was refounded in 2024 under its current name.
+Nicknamed Cañeros, their traditional colors are white and green (from sugar and sugarcane, respectively).

-Zacatepec has won two Primera División titles, two Copa México titles and one Campeón de Campeones.
+Domestically, Zacatepec FC has won two Primera División titles, two Copa México titles and one Campeón de Campeones.

 The head coach of Zacatepec during the 1950s was Ignacio Trelles, a former professional Mexican football player who became head coach of the Mexico national team in the 1962 FIFA World Cup in Chile and 1966 FIFA World Cup in England.

 History

 The club dates back to the early 1920s and was formed by local farmers and co-op members that operated the local sugar mill.

-It was not until 1948 when Rodrigo Ampudia del Valle along with the sugar mill's coop membership, including the mill's superintendent and its chief chemist Gustavo de la Parra, founded Club Social y Deportivo Zacatepec who from its foundation sought to play in the professional division.
-A few years later the club would go on to win important things in the national level and international level.
+It was not until 1948 when Rodrigo Ampudia del Valle along with the sugar mill's coop membership, including the mill's superintendent and its chief chemist Gustavo de la Parra, founded Club Social y Deportivo Zacatepec who from its foundation sought to play in the Primera División de México.
+A few years later, the club would go on to win important things in the national level and international level.

 It was in 1951 when future manager Ignacio Trelles took over the club.
-In the 1951 second division final they won, earning a promotion to the Primera División de México, taking over the spot left by Club San Sebastián de León who would never again return to the top division.
+In the 1951 Segunda División final they won, earning a promotion to the Primera División de México, taking over the spot left by Club San Sebastián de León who would never again return to the top division.

 The club finished runner-up in 1953.
-In 1955, the club won its first league title, becoming the first club in the state of Morelos to achieve that, Which made the locals celebrate in the streets thing that had no been seen before.
-The following year the club won the 1956–57 Copa Mexico against León for the first time.
+In 1955, the club won its first league title, becoming the first club in the state of Morelos to achieve that, which made the locals celebrate in the streets thing that had no been seen before.
+The following year the club won the 1956–57 Copa México against León for the first time.

 The club won the 1957 league title just ahead of Toluca once ageing under the care of Ignacio Trelles who would go on to win titles with other clubs in the league becoming one of the best managers in the league history.
 The following tournament the club finished third, 4 points behind runner-up León and 6 points behind Guadalajara who would go on to win the next 6 out of 7 titles from 1958 to 1965.
-The club would also go on to lose the 1957–58 Copa Mexico to León.
+The club would also go on to lose the 1957–58 Copa México to León.